 Villages serve as a hub of inspiration for simple living in the lap of nature.
 The ambiance of the village gives a soothing effect to your busy daily life.
-It also offers peace to senses and picturesque views, that too far away from all the dirt and dust.
+It also offers peace to the senses and picturesque views, that are too far away from all the dirt and dust.
 The air is completely free from any harmful emissions and pollution.

 The striking difference that we can observe between a village and the city is the infrastructure and the buildings.
 The cities are full of skyscrapers that are made up of glass panels.
 Offices, as well as rooms for living, are getting smaller day by day.

 The homes in the villages have large areas with open spaces.
 The houses in the villages are mostly one or two storeys high and are traditional.

 People from the villages are native nature and warm hearted.
 This means that they have spent their entire life in a particular village.
 Most of the villagers are farmers or look after farm-related work.
 Simple and traditional ways of living and helpful nature are the main traits of the people living in the villages.
 Village people are often simple, hard working and like to follow tradition.

 Pay cheques, work, and a modern lifestyle are the usual priorities of people in the city.
 Many people of various religions and beliefs migrate to the city in search of jobs and proper education.